Sydney Harbour Bridge cycleway access proposals

-All comments received during the current consultation period will be considered in progressing and finalising the proposals.
+All comments received during the recent consultation period will be considered in progressing and finalising the proposals.

-The report summarising community comments relating to the Sydney Harbour Bridge southern cycleway Review of Environmental Factors, including a response to each comment will be available early next year.
+The report summarising community comments relating to the Sydney Harbour Bridge southern cycleway Review of Environmental Factors, including a response to each comment will be available in the coming months.

 Feedback received on the Sydney Harbour Bridge northern cycle ramp will be reviewed and considered as we move into the detailed design stage of the proposal.
-The feedback will also be summarised in a consultation report which will be published next year.
+The feedback will also be summarised in a consultation report which will be published in the coming months.

 We will continue to keep the community updated on the progress of both proposals.